ibm-cloud-docs/cloud-databases/reference-service-endpoints.md

 All {{site.data.keyword.databases-for}} deployments offer integration with [{{site.data.keyword.cloud_notm}} Service Endpoints](/docs/account?topic=account-service-endpoints-overview).
 It gives you the ability to enable connections to your deployments from the public internet and over the {{site.data.keyword.cloud_notm}} Private network.

-Service Endpoints are available in all {{site.data.keyword.cloud_notm}} Multi-Zone Regions and some Single-Zone Regions.
+Service Endpoints are available in all {{site.data.keyword.cloud_notm}} Multi-Zone Regions and some single-campus multizone regions.
 Deployments in all other regions are able to use Service Endpoints.

 ## Public Endpoints
 {: #public-endpoints}